yktoo/yktoo.com/content/blog/0168/index.en.md

 tags: ["Gnome", "Linux", "Ubuntu", "Unity", "wallpaper", "yktools"]
 ---

-I already [published][post:122] a script that sets a random image file as desktop wallpaper.
+I already [published]({{< relref "/blog/0122" >}}) a script that sets a random image file as desktop wallpaper.
 It has only one downside: you have to run it every time you want to rotate your wallpaper.

 However GNOME since 2.28 allows assigning a slide show as wallpaper by providing an image list in XML format.
 There you can specify the order and duration for each image.
 Moreover, you can even define a transition from one image to another.